icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [Puppeteer Angular Schematic](https://pptr.dev/guides/ng-schematics/#getting-started) - Adds [Puppeteer-based](https://github.com/puppeteer/puppeteer) e2e tests to your Angular project.
 * [ngx-playwright](https://github.com/bgotink/ngx-playwright) - Tools to run Playwright e2e tests in an Angular workspace.
 * [playwright-ng-schematics](https://github.com/playwright-community/playwright-ng-schematics) - Adds Playwright Test to your Angular project.
+* [playwright-coverage](https://github.com/bgotink/playwright-coverage) - Report coverage on playwright tests using v8 coverage, without requiring any instrumentation.
+* [Cypress to Playwright](https://www.cy2pw.com/) - A curated collection of resources that can help you to migrate your test suite from Cypress to Playwright.
+* [Playwright Chrome Recorder](https://chromewebstore.google.com/detail/playwright-chrome-recorde/bfnbgoehgplaehdceponclakmhlgjlpd) - Export Chromium recorder tab data to Playwright tests.
+This gives you a nice starting point that you can refine to modern Playwright.
+* [playwright-mcp](https://github.com/microsoft/playwright-mcp) - A Model Context Protocol (MCP) server that provides browser automation capabilities using Playwright.
+This server enables LLMs to interact with web pages through structured accessibility snapshots, bypassing the need for screenshots or visually-tuned models.

 ##### Component